vect.Rd

 data.frame with the attributes.
 The number of rows must match the number of geometrical elements

 character.
-The coordinate reference system in one of the following formats: WKT/WKT2, <authority>:<code>, or PROJ-string notation (see crs
+The coordinate reference system in one of the following formats: WKT/WKT2, <authority>:<code>, or PROJ-string notation (see crs)

-a SpatVectorProxy is returned
+logical.
+If TRUE a SpatVectorProxy is returned

-to only read the attributes (that are returned as a data.frame)
+character indicating what to read.
+Either "" for geometries and attributes, or "geoms" to only read the geometries, "attributes" to only read the attributes (that are returned as a data.frame)

 character.
 The field name(s) with the geometry data.
-Either two names for x and y coordinates of points, or a single name for a single column with WKT geometries)
+Either two names for x and y coordinates of points, or a single name for a single column with WKT geometries

-the geom variable(s) is (are) also included in the attributes
+logical.
+If TRUE the geom variable(s) is (are) also included in the attributes

 SpatVector